eai02014/Quantitative-Neuroscience-EI/092122CIBootstrapping.md

 Using the code below:

 ```
-fprintf('In condition of large N and known SD:\n')
+fprintf('In condition of large N and/or known SD:\n')
 for n = [5,10,20,40,80,160,1000] %loop through all values of n we are interested in
-    SEM = SD/sqrt(n); %compute SEM using SD (sigma), rather than sample SD, given that population SD is available
+    SEM = SD/sqrt(n); %compute SEM using SD (sigma), rather than sample SD, given that population SD is known
     CI951Lower = Mean - 1.96*SEM;
     CI951Upper = Mean + 1.96*SEM;
     fprintf('n = %d ',n)